rollup/plugins/packages/node-resolve/README.md

 # @rollup/plugin-node-resolve

-🍣 Locate modules using the [Node resolution algorithm](https://nodejs.org/api/modules.html#modules_all_together), for using third party modules in `node_modules`
+🍣 A Rollup plugin which locates modules using the [Node resolution algorithm](https://nodejs.org/api/modules.html#modules_all_together), for using third party modules in `node_modules`

-*This plugin used to be called rollup-plugin-npm*

 ## Requirements